April 2019 Release: What's New in Dynamics 365 for Sales & Service Apps

 - This update will be applied to all Dynamics 365 Online environments during April as Microsoft moves to having all users on a single supported version.

-- Administrators are able to test selective new features by opting in to a preview for non-production instances from 1 February.
+- Administrators are able to test selective new features by opting in to a preview for non-production instances.